Ecwid/ecwid-api-docs/includes/_products.md

 #### TaxInfo
 Field | Type  | Description
 -------------- | -------------- | --------------
-enabledManualTaxes | Array\<*TaxId*\> | Array of tax IDs, as listed in (store information)[https://developers.ecwid.com/api-documentation/store-information#get-store-profile].
+enabledManualTaxes | Array\<*TaxId*\> | Array of internal Ecwid tax IDs, as listed in [store information](https://developers.ecwid.com/api-documentation/store-information#get-store-profile).
 Empty array if no manual taxes are enabled or automatic taxes are enabled

 #### Response